-At December 30, 2006, we had working capital of \$2,818,000 compared to \$3,879,000 at December 31, 2005.
-Cash and cash equivalents increased to \$2,753,000 at December 30, 2006 from \$2,095,000 at December 31, 2005.
-Net cash used in operating activities was \$10,000 in 2006 compared to net cash used in operating activities of \$2,149,000 in 2005.
-During 2006, inventories decreased by \$902,000 due primarily to a decrease in inventory purchases in the fourth quarter of 2006.
-Accounts receivable decreased by \$485,000 due primarily to a decrease in the volume of units recycled in December 2006.
+At December 29, 2007, we had working capital of \$5,126,000 compared to \$3,026,000 at December 30, 2006.
+Cash and cash equivalents increased to \$2,777,000 at December 29, 2007 from \$2,753,000 at December 30, 2006.

+Net cash used in operating activities was \$6,248,000 in 2007 compared to net cash used in operating activities of \$10,000 in 2006.
+During 2007, inventories increased by \$3,066,000 due primarily to an increase in inventory purchases in the fourth quarter of 2007 and inventory purchased for the SCPPA replacement program.
+Accounts receivable increased by \$7,675,000 due primarily to an increase in billings for the new recycling programs.

-Net cash provided by investing activities was \$179,000 in 2006 compared to cash used in investing activities of \$517,000 in 2005.
+Net cash used in investing activities was \$932,000 in 2007 compared to cash provided by investing activities of \$179,000 in 2006.
+The cash used in investing activities in 2007 was primarily related to the purchase of computer equipment, phone systems, and recycling equipment to support the new recycling contracts.
 The cash provided by investing activities in 2006 was primarily related to the receipt of a \$730,000 non-refundable cash deposit on the sale of the St. Louis Park, MN facility offset by the continued development of our enterprise-wide software, building improvements, and upgrades to our phone systems.
-The cash used in investing activities in 2005 was primarily related to continued development of our enterprise-wide software and leasehold improvements.
-We did not have any material purchase commitments for assets as of December 30, 2006.
+We did not have any material purchase commitments for assets as of December 29, 2007.

-Net cash provided by financing activities was \$489,000 in 2006 compared to \$399,000 in 2005.
-The cash provided by financing activities in 2006 and 2005 was due primarily to increased borrowing under the line of credit and stock option exercises, offset by payments on long-term obligations.
-The cash provided by financing activities in 2004 was due primarily to a private placement we completed in late December 2004, which provided net proceeds of \$3,134,000.
+Net cash provided by financing activities was \$7,128,000 in 2007 compared to \$489,000 in 2006.
+The cash provided by financing activities in 2007 and 2006 was due primarily to increased borrowing under the line of credit for inventory purchases and stock option exercises, offset by payments on long-term obligations.

-As of December 30, 2006, we had an \$8 million line of credit with a lender.
-The interest rate on the line as of December 30, 2006 was prime plus 2.95 percentage points (11.20%).
+As of December 29, 2007, we had a \$16 million line of credit with a lender.
+The interest rate on the line as of December 29, 2007 was prime plus 2.00 percentage points (9.25%).
 The amount of borrowings available under the line of credit is based on a formula using receivables and inventories.
-Our unused borrowing capacity was \$80,000 at December 30, 2006.
-The line of credit has a stated maturity date of December 31, 2007, if not renewed, and provides that the lender may demand payment in full of the entire outstanding balance of the loan at any time.
-The line of credit is secured by substantially all our assets and requires minimum monthly interest payments of \$37,500, regardless of the outstanding principal balance.
+Our unused borrowing capacity was \$769,000 at December 29, 2007.
+The line of credit has a stated maturity date of December 31, 2010, if not renewed, and provides that the lender may demand payment in full of the entire outstanding balance of the loan at any time.
+The line of credit is secured by substantially all our assets and requires minimum monthly interest payments of \$58,000, regardless of the outstanding principal balance.
 The lender is also secured by an inventory repurchase agreement with Whirlpool Corporation for purchases from Whirlpool only.
 The line requires that we meet certain financial covenants, provides payment penalties for noncompliance and prepayment, limits the amount of other debt we can incur, limits the amount of spending on fixed assets, and limits payments of dividends.
-At December 30, 2006, we were in violation of the covenant related to reaching a minimum annual level of net income and the covenant related to a minimum level of tangible net worth.
-On March 28, 2007, the lender waived these violations.
+As of December 29, 2007 we were in compliance with our loan requirements.